-2021 will mark the 100th year that Three Rivers Association of REALTORS® has been a member of the National Association of REALTORS®.
-Three Rivers is a non-profit organization that services approximately 1,000 REALTOR® and Affiliate members.
+Three Rivers is a non-profit organization that services approximately 950 REALTOR® and Affiliate members.
 Three Rivers Association of REALTORS® is affiliated with the Illinois REALTORS® and the National Association of REALTORS®, and works to provide our members with the tools and information they need to remain successful.
 We also strive to keep our membership informed as to the latest developments that affect housing and the real estate industry in general.
+2021 marks the 100th year that Three Rivers Association of REALTORS® has been a member of the National Association of REALTORS®.
 Our Mission Statement below encompasses what we profess to be as your Association of REALTORS®.

 The Multiple Listing Service, educational programs, an extensive REALTOR® benefits program, fun fund raising events, professional standards and an extensive political action program are just a few of the services that Three Rivers Association of REALTORS® provides for its members.

 Three Rivers Association of REALTORS® enhances the ability and opportunity of its members to conduct their business successfully and ethically, and to promote the preservation of the right to own, transfer and use real property.